oktytncy/OCI/remote_peering/remote_peering.md

 33. Assosiate the route tables:

-    * Go to the "Networking/Virtual Cloud Networks/Virtual Cloud Network Details/Dynamic Routing Gateways" path for VCN-A-Hub and associate the route table as **RT-DRG** from DRG-A vertical ellipsis menu.
+    * Go to "Networking/Virtual Cloud Networks/Virtual Cloud Network Details/Dynamic Routing Gateways" path for VCN-A-Hub and associate the route table as **RT-DRG** from DRG-A vertical ellipsis menu.

     ![image18](print_screen/18.png)

-    * Go to the "Networking/Virtual Cloud Networks/Virtual Cloud Network Details/Local Peering Gateways" path for VCN-A-Hub and associate the route table as **RT-LPG** from DRG-A vertical ellipsis menu.
+    * Go to "Networking/Virtual Cloud Networks/Virtual Cloud Network Details/Local Peering Gateways" path for VCN-A-Hub and associate the route table as **RT-LPG** from DRG-A vertical ellipsis menu.

     ![image19](print_screen/19.png)

-34. Add an Ingress Rule to Default Security List for VCN-A-Hub Spoke-D.
+34. Add an Ingress Rule to the Default Security List for VCN-A-Hub.

     ```shell
     Source Type: CIDR